Our interns and fellows

 Funded from the PM’s Emerging Priorities Fund as part of the Tuia 250 commemorations.

-We gratefully acknowledge past or present funding from Dodd-Walls Centre for Photonic and Quantum Technologies, MacDiarmid Institute for Advanced Materials and Nanotechnology, Riddet Institute, Royal Society Te Apārangi, Te Pūnaha Matatini, and UniServices.
+We gratefully acknowledge past funding from Dodd-Walls Centre for Photonic and Quantum Technologies, MacDiarmid Institute for Advanced Materials and Nanotechnology, Riddet Institute, Royal Society Te Apārangi, Te Pūnaha Matatini, and UniServices.